grav3m1nd-byte/SplunkWhisperer2/PySplunkWhisperer2/README.md

 ### Credits
 This tool is inspired by [the original Splunk Whisperer](https://github.com/airman604/splunk_whisperer) by @airman604.
+The [original code in Python2](https://github.com/cnotin/SplunkWhisperer2) was developed by @cnotin.

 The main advantage of this version is that the Deployment Server used by the Universal Forwarder is not changed.
 It only installs a new application (then removes it) so it is less intrusive and the code is simpler.